jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Note, that for the "_items"-parser, several rules have been specified.
 DHParser will try all of these rules and resume at the closest of the locations these rules yield.
-The `@list_resume`-rule moves to a point after the list, where the list parser might have returned, if no error had occured, which is after the closing square bracket plus any adjacent whitespace.
+The `@list_resume`-rule moves to a point after the list, where the list parser might have returned, if no error had occurred, which is after the closing square bracket plus any adjacent whitespace.
 The '@_items_skip`-rule moves to any point within the sequence of items where the `_items` could catch up (another comma "," followed by further items) or end, because the sequence